 We know medical software and devices.

-We offer expert testimony and software analysis services for medical software and devices.
-We have served on cases relating the EMR/EHR software, CARF-accredited software, blood donation management software, medical device failure analysis, and more.
+We offer trusted and independent analysis in the changing world of EHR software standards and regulations.
+We serve as independent auditors for government and non-government organizations in the EHR space and have represented hospitals and EHR vendors cases relating the EMR/EHR software, CARF-accredited software, blood donation management software, medical device failure analysis, and more.

 - FDA-Regulated Medical Devices: We have managed and implemented the software development and compliance program for FDA-regulated medical devices.
 Our experience with the FDA 510(k) Pre-Market Application (PMA) process, Quality System Regulations (QSR), 21 CFR Part 820, and other regulatory requirements adds value to our clients in the medical device industry.

-Our understanding of Meaningful Use (Stages I and II), HIPAA, IDC-9/10 codes, PCT Codes, the Affordable Care Act (ACA), Medicare, Medicaid and private insurance reimbursements, claims scrubbing, CARF accreditation, and more brings value to our clients in the field of medical office software.
+Our understanding of Meaningful Use, the 21st Century Cares Act, HIPAA, medical software standards and groups (ISO, IEC, IEEE, ANSI, AAMI), IDC-9/10 codes, PCT Codes, HL-7, patient safety and risk management frameworks, SDLC and quality testing methodologies, the Affordable Care Act (ACA), Medicare, Medicaid and private insurance reimbursements, serving as independent consultative experts, CARF accreditation, and more brings value to our clients in the field of medical office software.